bfrymire/py-harvest-website-emails/README.md

 A Python CLI that steps through links of a website and scrapes email addresses.

+Harvest Website Emails uses BeautifulSoup to scrape websites.
+As a small caveat, websites that populate its elements using JavaScript after render are not scrapable.
+You would have to use a browser simulator otherwise.

 ## Installation

 1. Clone the repo